superfaceai/station/README.md

 ### Adding new capability

-If you are starting with Capabilities authoring check our [guide](https://superface.ai/docs/guides/how-to-create).
+If you are starting with authoring check our [guide](https://superface.ai/docs/guides/how-to-create).

 Station repository has defined structure, here are commands for [Superface CLI](https://github.com/superfaceai/cli#superface-create) how to create profiles, maps and providers.